Liveboard schedule gating conditions in practice

 You can create a view with these business rules, and then create a Liveboard schedule with a gating condition that references these rules.
 Then, the Liveboard schedule notifies the specified recipients if any of these rules is not met, suggesting a problem with invalid data.

 After you determine your business rules, create a view that includes these rules.
 This makes the gating condition formula much simpler and ensures that the formula returns a single result, rather than multiple rows of data.

-This Answer, saved as a view, contains multiple formulas that help determine if a sales, product, or customer exception occurred.
+This answer, saved as a view, contains multiple formulas that help determine if a sales, product, or customer exception occurred.
+The

 sales exception formula uses the

 delta sales % formula, which in turn uses the

 max sales -1 formulas.
 Because of the complexity of these formulas, it is easier to create a view that you can reference for this gating condition (or multiple gating conditions), rather than trying to create one complicated formula defining the 3 exceptions in the gating condition itself.

 In the preceding image, the sales and customer exceptions are